m-aryayi/Medical-Imaging-Datasets/README.md

 ***Keyboard:*** X-ray, Labeled <br>
 <a href="https://arxiv.org/abs/1901.07031"> ![paper](src/paper.png)</a>

+- <a href="https://stanfordaimi.azurewebsites.net/datasets/f1577fbd-6f5c-417e-be81-850939f90daa"> **CheXphoto**</a> <br>
+It comprises a training set of natural photos and synthetic transformations of 10,507 x-rays from 3,000 unique patients that were sampled at random from the CheXpert training set, and a validation and test set of natural and synthetic transformations applied to all 234 x-rays from 200 patients and 668 x-rays from 500 patients in the CheXpert validation and test sets, respectively. <br>

 - <a href="https://covid-segmentation.grand-challenge.org"> **COVID-19-20**</a> <br>
 COVID-19 Lung CT Lesion Segmentation <br>
 ***Keyboard:*** CT scan, Labeled <br>